Anisen123/NYUAD-2023/README.md

 The main file contains our code for the hackthon.

-VertexCover.ipynb contains the QAOA (Quantum Alternating Operator Ansatz) implementation for the maximum k-vertex cover problem, which models the selection of safe zones in our zones.
+VertexCover.ipynb contains the QAOA (Quantum Alternating Operator Ansatz) implementation for the maximum k-vertex cover problem, which models the selection of safe zones in the city.

 ClassicalCode.ipynb contains the classical brute force implementation for the same problem.